lana-20/charles-proxy-features/README.md

 As another example, I recently came across some ambiguities in the requirements documentation, so I had to identify the test cases.
 On the UI side, some fields were required and some were optional.
 But somewhere on the back-end it was not implemented correctly.
 When "nulls"s came, the app would fail badly because there was a miscommunication between the back- and fron-end regarding which fields were optional and which were not.
 With the Breakponts feature, I could view how the app was reacting when a field was coming as "null".
 I would compare the observed data with the expected default values to mark the test cases as pass or fail.

+Charles Proxy is pure joyful magic, when it's already configured.
+We need to download/install Charles, install/add the SSL certificate on Windows or Mac OS, as well as on mobile Android and iOS devices.
+Once you have the SSL certificate installed on your machine, you need to add the IP address in a couple of places, for example, in Access Control Settings and SSL Proxying Settings.
+Check this [post](https://github.com/lana-20/charles-setup/tree/main) for compplete setup instructions.

 ___

 - [What is Proxy?
 How does it work?](https://github.com/lana-20/proxy-server#readme)